20 April 2025

 With a lot of events sitting outside of the confines of the traditional cycling associations there’s a more relaxed, friendly atmosphere and an informal, collective approach to the rules known in the scene as the ‘spirit of gravel’.

 Because of this, the gravel world is seen by many people as a great way to dip your toe into the world of cycling racing.
 Due to its increased popularity there’s been a huge proliferation in the number of events around the world to choose from.
-Races like The Traka that offer routes ranging from 50km all the way up to a leg sapping 360km alongside UCI gravel races like Hutchinson Ranxo mean there really is something for everyone.
+Races like The Traka that offer routes ranging from 100km all the way up to a leg sapping 560km mean there really is something for everyone.

 When it comes to preparing for your event, choosing the right tyres is one of the most important things to get right.
 Choosing the best tyre can mean you’re faster, more comfortable, have greater traction and control and are less likely to puncture, all things that could not only be the difference between winning and losing but more importantly between having a fun day on your bike or a complete nightmare.